Fair task allocation in transportation: Introduction

-Because there are ITT movements every day that need to be executed, this auction would be held daily.
-Some studies have shown that greedily minimizing cost does not fare well when auctions are held repeatedly.
-Auction participants could experience starvation in the long run, which will reduce their incentive to continue participating in the auction \citep{gopinathan2011strategyproof}.
-However, fairness may also influence the bidders' willingness to participate \citep{pekevc2003combinatorial}.
+To realize such a task allocation, terminals need to be informed of the individual schedules of the different trucking companies.
+This poses a hurdle because getting such information is expensive and the trucking companies may be reluctant to share their entire schedules.
+One way to circumvent this difficulty is to use \textit{auctions} as a means to collect information from different parties.
+Auctions have become increasingly popular for allocating resources among individual players in many application domains, such as in spectrum auctions \citep{Cramton02}, health care \citep{smits2008impact}, industrial procurement \citep{gallien2005smart, bichler2006industrial} and logistics \citep{sheffi2004combinatorial, ball2006auctions}.
+In the auction for our trucking task allocation case, we assume that all terminals together act as an auctioneer and they announce a set of available jobs.
+Different trucking companies can bid for those jobs, depending on their idle trucks at specific times.
+Given the bids of different companies, the terminals then decide on a best allocation of jobs to companies.\footnote{Auctions are used in this research as a way to collect local information from the participants.
+We do not consider the bidding behaviour of the bidders in this paper.} Because there are ITT movements every day that need to be executed, this task allocation activity would be held daily.
+Some studies have shown that greedily minimizing cost does not fare well with repeated auctions.
+Participants could experience starvation in the long run, which will reduce their incentive to continue participating in the allocation activity \citep{gopinathan2011strategyproof}.
 Furthermore, repeated auctions may affect the relationships between the auctioneer and bidders, which in turn affects the latter's way of bidding \citep{jap2008interorganizational}.
-To prevent these adverse effects of repeated auctions, we should not only look at optimizing the costs in the task allocation; we also need to incorporate fairness in the task allocation that results from the auctions.
-We do this by reassuring that all interested parties will receive some market share, therefore giving trucking companies an incentive to continue participating in the auctions.
+To prevent these adverse effects, we should not only look at optimizing the costs in the task allocation, but we should also incorporate fairness in the task allocation that results from the auctions.
+We do this by reassuring that all interested parties will receive some market share, therefore giving trucking companies an incentive to continue participating in the task allocation activity.
 As we do not know the exact utility functions of the players, the number of jobs allocated to them will be used to measure the fair distribution of the utilities of the players.
-This requires new methods because existing methods either require the utilities derived by the players to be available \citep{bertsimas2011price, bertsimas2012efficiency} or try to improve on an already existing schedule \citep{barnhart2012equitable}.